Middlebury Shield

 The appellate officer will issue a written decision describing the result of the appeal and the rationale for the result; and Middlebury will provide the written decision simultaneously to both parties.
 The appellate officer’s decision on any appeal is the final step in the adjudication process, unless the appellate officer provides otherwise as discussed below.

-The appellate officer may uphold the determination by the sanctioning authority, or modify the determination by the sanctioning authority or return the case to the original hearing officer (or an alternate, if warranted) in the event that the appellate officer concludes that either (1) a procedural irregularity affected the outcome of the matter; (2) new evidence that could affect the outcome, and which was not available at the time of the determination, has become available; or (3) a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+The appellate officer may uphold the determination by the sanctioning authority, or modify the determination by the sanctioning authority or return the case to the original hearing officer (or an alternate, if warranted) in the event that the appellate officer concludes that either (1) a procedural irregularity affected the outcome of the matter; (2) new evidence that could affect the outcome, and which was not available at the time of the determination, has become available; or (3) a conflict of interest or bias for or against Reporting Individuals or Respondents generally or the individual Reporting Individual or Respondent that affected the outcome of the matter.

 It is the responsibility of the appellate officer to determine which if any aspects of the case merit a new review, and to direct the CRTIX Coordinator accordingly.

-Absent extenuating circumstances, the appellate officer will notify the complainant and respondent of the appeal decision simultaneously in writing within twenty business days of the appeal receipt deadline and will notify the CRTIX Coordinator in writing of any instructions for further action.
+Absent extenuating circumstances, the appellate officer will notify the Reporting Individual and Respondent of the appeal decision simultaneously in writing within twenty business days of the appeal receipt deadline and will notify the CRTIX Coordinator in writing of any instructions for further action.
 This deadline may be extended if warranted by the circumstances.
 If this deadline is extended, the parties will be notified in writing at the time the extension is determined.

 The decision to uphold or modify the determination by the appellate officer is final.
 If a case is returned for an additional hearing, the subsequent determination and/or sanction from that hearing are ordinarily final.